User Guide

 2.4 Bailout (CCR only)

-The Bailout plan toggle sits on its own card below the Gases panel and only appears in CCR mode.
+The Bailout Plan (OC) toggle sits in the top-right of the Runtime Plan header (a ⚡ switch that turns amber when on) and only appears in CCR mode.
 Turning it on computes a worst-case scenario: CCR fails at the deepest point and you must ascend on open circuit.
-The planner schedules the bailout gases you defined (from section 2.3), inserts a Bailout switch stop at the activation depth (see 2.7 Gas Switch), runs IBCD checks against the new gas, and reports OC gas consumption alongside the CCR diluent and O₂ numbers.
+The planner schedules the bailout gases you defined (from section 2.3), inserts a Bailout switch stop at the activation depth (see 2.7 Gas Switch), runs ICD checks against the new gas, and reports OC gas consumption alongside the CCR diluent and O₂ numbers.
 If no bailout gas is configured, a red critical warning prompts you to add one.

 On a direct-ascent multi-level or single-level profile, activation happens at the maximum depth.
 In Same way back (cave) mode - see 2.2 - activation happens at the turn point and the whole return leg runs on OC.